PrestaShop/docs/development/components/database/prestashopcollection.md

 ## Grouping (group by)

-To group your collection items on a field, use the `groupBy()` method.
+If you want to organize your collection items based on a specific field, you can make use of the `groupBy()` method.

 ```php
 public function groupBy($field)